Gentleman Farm site

-The Gentleman Farm site is located in LaSalle County, Illinois, on the Illinois River.
+The Gentleman Farm site is an archaeological site located in LaSalle County, Illinois, on the Illinois River.
 It is a multi-component site with the main occupation being a Langford tradition component of Upper Mississippian affiliation.

 History of archaeological investigations

 The site was brought to the attention of the Illinois State Museum as it was scheduled to be destroyed during construction of the Bulls Island Cut-Off on the Illinois River.
 Salvage excavations took place in 1940, but a comprehensive site report was not generated until James A. Brown created one in 1967.

 Results of data analysis

 Excavations at the site yielded prehistoric and historic artifacts, pit features, animal bone (which was not analyzed) and burials.
 Two areas of the site were identified; a village area and a burial mound.

 Components

 The main occupation was affiliated with the Upper Mississippian Langford tradition.
 Earlier occupations were indicated by the presence of a few projectile points of earlier type; and a Protohistoric or early Historic occupation was indicated by the recovery of 2 gunflints.